liantze/cdcalendar/README.md

+# Customisable multilingual calendars with LaTeX

 The calendars are printed 4-up to fit 3.5" floppy disk jewel cases, or 2-up to fit CD jewel cases.
+There is now also a full-page version for wall calendars (updated February 1, 2016).

 ![actual.jpg](https://bitbucket.org/repo/j59y5j/images/4048533618-actual.jpg)